Indians in the Dominican Republic: India-Hermanas Mirabal Friendship Day

 On 25 January 2019, the Hermanas Mirabal Province of Salcedo has proclaimed a day honouring the Indian population in the Province.
 The festivities were organized by the Amistad India- Hermanas Mirabal Foundation led by Indian nationals and friends of India with the help of Oficina Technica Provincial.
 Various cultural activities were performed by the students of Liceo Cientifico Dr Miguel Canela Lazaro.

-The second rendition of the India-Hermanas Mirabal friendship day was celebrated on the 8th of February 2020.
+The second rendition of the India-Hermanas Mirabal friendship day was celebrated on 8 February 2020.
 Many cultural programs including music, dance and gastronomic experiences were included.
 Many school kids from the Province has showcased cultural programs and yoga demonstration.
 The Hermanas Mirabal Province is a multicultural province that houses many nationalities including a few Indian citizens.
 The Indian Ambassador in Havana, Ms Madhu Seti and the Dominican Ambassador to India, Mr Hans Dannenberg Castellanos recognized the hospitality extended by the Province through video messages.
 The President of Indian Chamber of Commerce in the Dominican Republic, Mr Dharmendra Basita presided over the festivities.